 Message exchange model

-Sign request and response messages are exchanged between the Requesting Service and the signing service with the user acting as an intermediary through a user agent (typically a web browser) according to the following message flow:
+Sign request and response messages are exchanged between the Requesting Service and the Signing Service with the user acting as an intermediary through a user agent (typically a web browser) according to the following message flow:

-The user agent initiates the signing process by an HTTP request to the service provider, for example caused by the user clicking on some button on a web page.
+The user agent initiates the signing process by an HTTP request to the Service Provider, for example caused by the user clicking on some button on a web page.

-The service provider responds to the user agent with an XHTML form, containing a Base64 encoded sign request.
+The Service Provider responds to the user agent with an XHTML form, containing a Base64 encoded sign request.

-A JavaScript in the XHTML form causes the user agent to send the sign request to the signing service using HTTP POST.
+A JavaScript in the XHTML form causes the user agent to send the sign request to the Signing Service using HTTP POST.

-The user interacts with the signing service to complete the requested signature.
+The user interacts with the Signing Service to complete the requested signature.

-The signing service responds to the user agent with an XHTML form, containing a Base64 encoded sign response.
+The Signing Service responds to the user agent with an XHTML form, containing a Base64 encoded sign response.

-A JavaScript in the XHTML form causes the user agent to send the sign response to the service provider using HTTP POST.
+A JavaScript in the XHTML form causes the user agent to send the sign response to the Service Provider using HTTP POST.

-The service provider processes the sign response and a confirmation or status message is returned to the user agent.
+The Service Provider processes the sign response and a confirmation or status message is returned to the user agent.

 The steps 1,4 and 7 are part of the service infrastructure and are outside the scope of this HTTP POST binding specification.